MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/undeploy-other-tutorial-projects.md

 3. Open BizTalk Explorer, right-click the assembly that you want to undeploy, and then click **Undeploy**.

- For more information about undeploying an assembly, see "Undeploying an Assembly Using BizTalk Explorer" in [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] Help.
+ For more information about undeploying an assembly, see "Undeploying an Assembly Using BizTalk Explorer" in BizTalk Server Help.

 ## See Also
  [Preparing to Use the Batching Tutorial](../../adapters-and-accelerators/accelerator-hl7/preparing-to-use-the-batching-tutorial.md)